Review: Wise (TransferWise) money transfers – September 2022

 - Two-factor authentication.
 Protect your account with 2FA, with optional biometric locks on the Wise mobile app.

 - In-house 24/7 digital security team.
 A security team works around the clock to monitor transactions for suspicious activity and accounts for fraudulent logins.

 Wise (Transferwise) review and complaints online

 As of December 2021, Wise’s reviews are moderately positive overall, with 85% of reviews on Trustpilot ranking it as Excellent, which is better than many competing money transfer companies.
 Overall, Wise’s clear fee structure and transparent rates make it easy to trust, but that doesn’t mean it is perfect.
 Customers often complain about slow customer service and turnaround times as well as the fact that missing a dash in your transfer account number can heavily delay your transfer.

 How can I pay for my Wise transfer?

 HK customers can pay using the following methods:

-Google Pay and Apple Pay.
-These services can be used through the Wise mobile app and are processed straightaway.
+- Google Pay and Apple Pay.
+These services can be used in Hong Kong through the Wise mobile app and are processed straight away.
 However, these payment methods may be charged as a cash advance.